 In order to be able to decide on the awarding of the German Ecodesign Award, we draw on the knowledge and wide range of proven experts.
 The evaluation of, among other things, innovative content, design quality and environmental characteristics is therefore carried out in a two-stage process, in which a panel of experts first decides which competition entries will be admitted to the jury session.
 The interdisciplinary jury then meets to select nominees and award winners in the categories of product, service, concept and young talent.
 More than one winner may receive the award in each category.

 Anna Berkenbusch is a communication designer and worked as a professor at Burg Giebichenstein Kunsthochschule Halle until 2020.
-Since 2018, she has been the jury chair of the German Ecodesign Award.
+From 2018 until 2022, she was the jury chair of the German Ecodesign Award.
 Her work has received numerous national and international awards.

-Please describe briefly what you do outside of your role as jury chair of the German Ecodesign Award.
+Please describe briefly what you do outside of your role as jury member of the German Ecodesign Award.
 What is the motivation behind your professional career?

 Since the early 1980s I have been running a design studio in Berlin, designing primarily in cultural and social fields.
 As a designer and professor (emeritus) of communication design at Burg Giebichenstein Kunsthochschule Halle, I am particularly interested in the use of language and codes in relation to communication processes that facilitate daily life together.
 Design is a tool to structure information and make it comprehensible - and in the best case to show options for action.